elasticio/api-docs/source/includes/_lookups.md

-#Lookup tables
+# Lookup tables

-## Get lookup tables
+## Retrieve all lookup tables
-Lists available lookup tables
+This resource allows you to retrieve all lookup tables.

 > Example Request: